South Korea and the International Monetary Fund: Financial Safety Net

 South Korea has not borrowed from the IMF since the 1997 crisis.
 According to the Organization for Economic Co-operation and Development (OECD), South Korea's reserves have increased from 21.556 billion SDR in 1997 to 247.759 billion SDR in 2014.
-As of 2017, the nation's foreign reserves are around $390 billion SDR.
+As of 2022, the nation's foreign reserves were around $420 billion.

 As a result of the increasing complexity in world financial systems, South Korea joined the CMI (Chiang Mai Initiative materialization).
 The CMI is an agreement between Southeast Asian countries to use each country's respective foreign reserves to stabilize the region's economies in case of an emergency.
 The agreement helps to prevent financial contagion and is a safeguard against market panic.
 The agreement is not enforced and has never been used.
 Parties include South Korea, China, Hong Kong, Japan, Indonesia, Malaysia, Philippines, Singapore, Thailand, Vietnam, Cambodia, Myanmar, Brunei and Laos.
-The agreement allowed these nations to stop hoarding foreign reserves, which could theoretically help their economies grow, increase trust among foreign investors for local currencies more, and act as a safety net.
+The agreement allowed these nations to stop hoarding foreign reserves, which could theoretically help their economies grow, increase trust among foreign investors for local currencies, and act as a safety net.

-Today's Market

-Labor Market Duality

-The labor market in South Korea is classified by the dual tier system.
-There are the "regular workers" and "non-regular workers".
-In the regular workers tier", the workers have higher wages and more social benefits.
-Alternatively, the "non-regular workers tier" receive significantly lower wages, more likely to have little to no social welfare and subordinate job security.
-This is due to the inconsistency of job lengths.
-A rapid increase in temporary work is an underlying fact that may potentially lead to problems in the long-term.

-Based on statistics, the trends of "non-regular workers" has remained consistent and constant.
-From 1989 to 2016, the shares of temporary workers has fluctuated and hovered around 25-35%, but it overall remained steady.
-Factors that shift the balance of the two tiers is the large sums of women, children and the elderly.
-They take account for a majority of the unemployed, part-time and temporary workers.

-Recent projections and outcomes

-South Korea's economy has experienced less short term growth in recent years.
-The GDP growth fell to 2.7 percent in 2018 relative to the 3.1 percent in the year prior.
-The predictions for 2019 is that growth will slightly fall to 2.6 percent due to an expected increase in internal demands and a decline in external demands.
-Both foreign exports and investments weakened as a result of this diminishing growth, while the labor force productivity is on the decline.
-The target inflation is expected to be higher than the projected number for 2019 and 2020.

-As of late, the Korean government is taking the proper steps to address this decline.
-In order to counter this decline, the government has increased their federal allowance and proposed a larger supplementary budget.
-In turn, this change is expected to boost the economic activity and provide fiscal support to the state.
+In popular culture

+The Asian financial crisis, its effects and consequences are depicted in Reborn Rich, a 2022 TV series.